ruuvi/ruuvi.gwui.html/README.md

 * Connect your PC to the same WiFi-network as the Gateway is connected

-* Check that your PC can communicate with the Gateway via WiFi - use `ping <gateway-IP>`
+* Check that your PC can communicate with the Gateway via Wi-Fi - use `ping <gateway-IP>`

 * Run HTTP server on your PC:
   `python http_server_auth.py --port 8000 --bind <IP>`